 Finishing first gives you some points, but just as important – if not more so – are the points for painting the track, painting over others, drifting and speed boosting on your painted areas or using your paint as a paint bomb to attack and spin out opponents.
 After each race, the points across all these are added up to see whose the MVP or winning team.
 The AI generally do a decent job and can be turned on or off to fill up all six slots and outside of these main modes, there is also a gate mode where the paint is restricted to driving through gates on the circuit – and this does favour driving fast, as does time trial mode.
 There is a lengthy story mode which introduces each character and some of the nuances of the racing which contain lots of mini-missions per race to complete although nothing is locked off by not touching this mode.

 Trailblazers is a fantastic concept, delivered beautifully but there’s a couple of downsides at the moment.
 Firstly, whilst the chunky and colourful graphics are superbly arcade, there are a few framerate issues where the game struggles to keep up in the busy sections.
-It’s quite noticeable at times and I hope it is improved in a future patch.
-The tracks themselves are great and have reverse and mirrored versions – but I’d welcome a couple more tracks into the mix too for the price point.
+It’s quite noticeable at times and I hope it is improved in a future patch as that would bump the score up a little.
+The tracks themselves are great and have reversed and mirrored versions – but I’d welcome a couple more tracks into the mix too for the price point.

 If you like what I do, and would like to help me make better and more content then please consider supporting me via Patreon.
 Thank you.

 It is rare that something original and fun pops out these days that I can say without a doubt is a pure delight.
 Tech issues with the framerate aside, this is a storming game which I have really enjoyed, and will be one that I think will be a staple for any multiplayer gaming sessions.